I recently saw this tweet from Matt Charney

 — Matt Charney (@mattcharney) September 21, 2017

 I am just too wary of the term “AI powered” and the illusion it has created.
-A whole bunch of products are calling themselves AI powered and doing the same old.
-I am not saying that everyone who claims to be AI powered are peddling the same old shit in a new package, it’s just that, a whole bunch of them are.
+A whole bunch of products are calling themselves AI-powered and doing the same old.
+I am not saying that everyone who claims to be AI-powered is peddling the same old shit in a new package, it’s just that, a whole bunch of them are.
 The ones who are probably doing genuine work, don’t peddle magic.
-There is no doubt that the AI will have a measurable impact on the global workplaces and how it gets automated, but it’s not the ultimate panacea everyone is touting it to be.
+There is no doubt that AI will have a measurable impact on the global workplace and how it gets automated, but it’s not the ultimate panacea everyone is touting it to be.

 Early days.